-Special health checkups that focus on metabolic syndrome are given to Shinjuku City National Health Insurance members between 40 and 74 years of age.
+Special health checkups that focus on metabolic syndrome are given to Shinjuku City National Health Insurance members between 40 and 74 years of age at medical institutions designated by Shinjuku City.
 This checkup is given together with the health checkup described on page 43.
 Those who are eligible will be sent a checkup slip in the mail.